trussworks/Engineering-Playbook/infrasec/aws/naming.md

 ### Subnets

-Although they are unique by region, we also want subnets to be descriptively named according to their AZs and public/private status.
+For non-db subnets: Although they are unique by region, we also want subnets to be descriptively named according to their AZs and public/private status.

 *${VPC name}-${public/private/db}-${AZ}* - is the general form